-Organized labour declares indefinite strike over debt exchange programme
+Organized labour declares indefinite strike over Debt Exchange programme

 Organized Labour’s position

-Organized Labour strongly opposes government's intention to include pension funds in its exchange programme as part of measures to revive the economy.
+Organized Labour strongly opposes Govt’s intention to include pension funds in its exchange programme as part of measures to revive the economy.